Gov: 2 in Florida test presumptively positive for COVID-19

 TALLAHASSEE, Fla.
 (AP) — Florida's governor disclosed late Sunday that two people had become the first in his state to test “presumptively positive" for COVID-19 and ordered his top health officer to declare a statewide public health emergency.

 Gov. Ron DeSantis said in a statement that the cases arose in the counties of Manatee and Hillsborough.
-His announcement did not identify the individuals,specifics of their medical conditions or any routes of possible exposure.
+His announcement did not identify the individuals, specifics of their medical conditions or any routes of possible exposure.
+COVID-19 is caused by a member of the coronavirus family.

 Authorities said the Manatee patient had not been in any of the countries currently identified for restricted travel by federal authorities.